ericproffitt/TopicModelsVB.jl/README.md

  ●●● user 1741
 1. On Understanding Types, Data Abstraction, and Polymorphism
 2. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
-3. Haskell's overlooked object system
+3. Modern {C}ompiler {I}mplementation in {J}ava
-4. Contracts for higher-order functions
+4. Haskell's overlooked object system
-5. Why Dependent Types Matter
+5. Contracts for higher-order functions
-6. Modern {C}ompiler {I}mplementation in {J}ava
+6. Dynamic optimization for functional reactive programming using generalized algebraic data types
-7. Generalising monads to arrows
+7. Why Dependent Types Matter
-8. Functional programming with bananas, lenses, envelopes and barbed wire
+8. Generalising monads to arrows
-9. Featherweight Java: A Minimal Core Calculus for Java and GJ
+9. Functional programming with bananas, lenses, envelopes and barbed wire
-10. On the expressive power of programming languages
+10. Ownership types for safe programming: preventing data races and deadlocks
-11. Ownership types for safe programming: preventing data races and deadlocks
+11. Featherweight Java: A Minimal Core Calculus for Java and GJ
-12. Dependent Types in Practical Programming
+12. On the expressive power of programming languages
-13. The essence of compiling with continuations
+13. Functional pearl: implicit configurations--or, type classes reflect the values of types
-14. Types and programming languages
+14. A {S}yntactic {T}heory of {D}ynamic {B}inding
-15. A {S}yntactic {T}heory of {D}ynamic {B}inding
+15. Dependent Types in Practical Programming
-16. Principles of programming with compvocab objects and collection types
+16. Types and programming languages
-17. Functional pearl: implicit configurations--or, type classes reflect the values of types
+17. The essence of compiling with continuations
-18. Typed Memory Management in a Calculus of Capabilities
+18. Principles of programming with complex objects and collection types
-19. Type Classes with Functional Dependencies
+19. Sets for Mathematics
-20. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
+20. Typed Memory Management in a Calculus of Capabilities
-21. Dynamic optimization for functional reactive programming using generalized algebraic data types
+21. Type Classes with Functional Dependencies
-22. Monadic Parsing in Haskell
+22. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
-23. Monadic Parser Combinators
+23. Monadic Parsing in Haskell
-24. Types, abstraction and parametric polymorphism
+24. The design and implementation of typed scheme
-25. Fast and Loose Reasoning Is Morally Correct
+25. Types, abstraction and parametric polymorphism
-26. Scrap your boilerplate: a practical design pattern for generic programming
+26. Monadic Parser Combinators
-27. A comparative study of language support for generic programming
+27. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
-28. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
+28. Languages of the Future
-29. Definitional interpreters for higher-order programming languages
+29. Fast and Loose Reasoning Is Morally Correct
-30. A new notation for arrows
+30. Scrap your boilerplate: a practical design pattern for generic programming
-31. The design and implementation of typed scheme
+31. A comparative study of language support for generic programming
-32. A theory of type polymorphism in programming
+32. Definitional interpreters for higher-order programming languages
-33. Sets for Mathematics
+33. A new notation for arrows
-34. Adoption and focus: practical linear types for imperative programming
+34. The next 700 programming languages
-35. Languages of the Future
+35. A theory of type polymorphism in programming
 36. The {Calculus of Constructions}
-37. Scrap your nameplate: (functional pearl)
+37. Foundations for structured programming with GADTs
-38. Foundations for structured programming with GADTs
+38. Type Systems
-39. Synthesizing Object-Oriented and Functional Design to Promote Re-Use
+39. Adoption and focus: practical linear types for imperative programming
 40. A Tutorial on (Co)Algebras and (Co)Induction
-41. The next 700 programming languages
+41. Programming Languages: Application and Interpretation
-42. Visual Programming
+42. Parsing expression grammars: a recognition-based syntactic foundation
-43. The Definition of Standard ML - Revised
+43. Scrap your nameplate: (functional pearl)
-44. Call-by-name, call-by-value, and the $\lambda$-calculus
+44. Ott: Effective Tool Support for the Working Semanticist
-45. Stack-Based Typed Assembly Language
+45. The Definition of Standard ML - Revised
-46. Associated types with class
+46. Synthesizing Object-Oriented and Functional Design to Promote Re-Use
-47. Programming Languages: Application and Interpretation
+47. Visual Programming
-48. Type Systems
+48. The evolution of Lisp
-49. Ott: Effective Tool Support for the Working Semanticist
+49. Domain specific embedded compilers
-50. Typed Contracts for Functional Programming
+50. Call-by-name, call-by-value, and the $\lambda$-calculus
 ```

 Raw scores, as well as document and user recommendations, may be accessed via,